JAIrwin/JAIContactBundle/README.md

 in the [installation chapter](https://getcomposer.org/doc/00-intro.md) of the Composer documentation.

-#Step 2: Enable the Bundle
+###Step 2: Enable the Bundle

-Then, enable the bundle by adding it to the list of registered bundles in the `app/AppKernel.php` file of your project:
+Then, enable the bundle and required bundle by adding them to the list of registered bundles in the `app/AppKernel.php` file of your project:

 ```php